0xAtelerix/docs/index.md

 ### Pelagos: scalable security

 Pelagos is secured by its own PoS token; additional external restaking are possible to raise the economic security at launch or for high-value flows.

+> Pelagos is currently in its devnet phase, welcoming early adopters eager to explore and shape the next generation of Appchain infrastructure.